 Add your company values so we can include them in your review cycle(s).
 Values that are added after the cycle has begun will not be retroactively included.
 You will be able to decide whether a company value question is group specific or for all participants when you are creating a question template.

 Add competencies so we can include them in your review cycle(s).
 Competencies that are added after the cycle has begun will not be retroactively included.
 You will be able to decide whether a competency question is group-specific or for all participants when you are creating a question template.
+There is an entire page dedicated to competency results, under Team's and Company's results, when the review cycle comes to an end.

 Selecting peers for peer reviews